 I’m learning more and more lately that the key to making a truly excellent dish is having a perfect trifecta of salty, spicy, sweet.
 One of my favorite cuisines, Thai – Is an excellent example of that.
 Many of those dishes use fish sauce as the salty, thai chili peppers as the spicy, and a bit of brown sugar as the sweetener – i.e. this Thai Beef Salad.

 The lime crema that’s drizzled over these beef stuffed poblano peppers really takes this dish over the top, and it couldn’t be simpler to make.
-You only need three ingredients.
+Plus, you only need three ingredients to make it.

 - Mexican Crema (or Sour Cream)

 - Lime Juice

 - Simply combine 1/2 cup mexican crema (or sour cream) with the juice of one lime and 1/4 cup chopped cilantro.

 This Stuffed Poblano Peppers recipe serves four, so in our family of two, we’ll typically have leftovers the next day.